QuantumBFS/CuYao.jl/README.md

 ```

 Constructors `curand_state`, `cuzero_state`, `cuproduct_state`, `cuuniform_state` and `cughz_state` are tailored for GPU,
-they are often faster than uploading a CPU register to CPU.
+they are faster than uploading a CPU register to CPU.

 ## Features
 ### Supported Gates